What resilient people do when they make the wrong choice

 I listened to their opinions and… made a choice.

-The work we do, business and life is all about the choices we make.
+In our work and lives we are continuously making choices.
 Do I eat cake or shall I have some fruit instead?
 Do I save or do I spend my hard earned cash?
 Do I say something to this person about their behaviour or not?
-We’re making choices all day long.
+We’re making choices all day long, especially during these challenging times of the pandemic.

-If we need to make an important decision often we ask for advice and, if we ask more than one person, often we receive varying opinions to achieve the same thing.
-We already know there are usually many different ways to achieve the same thing.
+If we need to make an important decision we might ask for advice.
+If we ask more than one person, we can often receive varying opinions to achieve the same thing.

 Quite often we know the answers already, we just need our decision to be validated or to acquire permission to do something.

-Now here’s something I’ve learnt in life, please read it then make up your own whether it serves you or not and if it does make sense use it.
+Now here’s something I’ve learnt in life, please read it then make up your own mind whether it serves you or not and if it does make sense, use it.

-Whatever you choose to achieve or not achieve in life, the responsibility is yours.
+Whatever you choose to achieve or not achieve in life, the responsibility is yours, and yours alone.
 Listen to what others have to say, learn from their experiences and make up your own mind.
-Choose the action you take and then take responsibility for your success or lack of it.
+Choose the action to take and then take responsibility for your success… or lack of it.

 Give yourself permission to get things wrong.
-If you make a decision that costs you dearly, do your best not to beat yourself up about it, learn from it and move on.
+If you make a decision that costs you dearly, do your best not to beat yourself up about it, BE KIND TO YOURSELF, learn from it and move on.

 I’ve managed to keep my business afloat since 1989 and a little while ago, using the principles I use in business, I lost 100 lbs (45 Kgs) of unwanted flab.
 Did I make mistakes along the way?
 Sure, and I’ve learnt from the experience.